 I don't deal with the basket the moment it begins to weigh on me.
 Instead, I make plans to deal with the basket.

 At first, I have intentions.
-After a while--sometimes a long while--the intentions become plans, and I put them on an action list.
+After a while–sometimes a long while–the intentions become plans, and I put them on an action list.
 And once on that list, dealing with the basket gets moved from one date to another, until through some unseen process, the day arrives when I actually deal with the basket.

 The process can take weeks or months.
 In my case, the process has been going on since the end of the Self Employment Telesummit in October.
 Today (January 20) I finally dealt with the basket.
+Your mileage may vary.

 Hold your plan to deal with the basket firmly, but lightly